Remodelling of Isaacs Yard, North Devon – Architects Hilton Barnfield.

 - Health, living environment and education deprivation and a lack of aspiration and pride

 - Providing dynamic work spaces to support job creation and inter-connectedness

 The Project Team

-A carefully crafted and compelling community engagement exercise with Onion Collective revealed that residents recognise the town’s lack of shared community space (both indoor and outdoor) and that there’s great appetite to harness an opportunity for a town centre civic space to physically manifest the town’s community togetherness.
+A carefully crafted and compelling community engagement exercise was carried out with Onion Collective.
+This revealed that residents recognise the town’s lack of shared community space (both indoor and outdoor).
+There’s also great appetite to harness an opportunity for a town centre civic space.

 Concurrently, with leadership and project co-ordination from Stantec, a town-wide feasibility study (by David Hawes, Urban Designer), explored the suitability of various potential transformational sites in Bideford to explore a scheme associated with a bid to MHCLG’s Future High Street Fund.

-The result was a shared recognition of the strategic role that Isaac’s Yard plays in Bideford.
-David Hawes and Hilton Barnfield Architects were then invited to design a site response that would reflect the community’s needs and aspirations at this pivotal location.
+The result was a shared recognition of the strategic role that Isaac’s Yard plays in Bideford, North Devon – Architects Hilton Barnfield and David Hawes were then invited to design a site response that would reflect the community’s needs and aspirations at this pivotal location.
 The brief for the project evolved during the course of the project’s design development to deliver civic facilities (council health, culture), complimented with local commerce and town centre living accommodation.

 Through the course of design development, the brief was further refined with commercial development intelligence from Igloo Regeneration.
 Igloo added expertise to the project team with finance strategies, market-informed and scalable residential typologies, and refining a development phasing model.

 Isaacs Yard knits in to Bideford’s existing street pattern, adding to the town centre’s network of interconnected streets with a series of new passages that use existing townscape features.
 The new pedestrian routes through Isaacs Yard converge at a central public space, framed by the site’s historic garden walls and connecting with prominent new public buildings that present a new outlook across the town.